zwbai/zwbai/README.md

 🔭 **I’m currently working on**:
 - **Computer Vision** topics related to **Cooperative Perception** and **Roadside Perception**
 - **Autonomous Driving** topics related to **Decision Making**, **Control**, **Simulation**, and **Cooperative Driving Automation**

 😄 **I am open to**:

-- collaboration opportunities (anytime & anywhere & any type) and
+- collaboration opportunities and research internships.
-- research internships

 📫 **Contact me by**:
 - Email (zbai012 [AT] ucr [DOT] edu)